What is ChatGPT's IQ?'

 Language models can efficiently summarize large amounts of text or expand on short texts.
 It differs from the first use case of generation from a simple prompt.
 In this use case, the idea can be novel, and its meaning can be profound and innovative.
 The model is used for its primary function, language manipulation.

 It is not a search engine, as it does not have access to the internet!
 The technology will integrate into search engines but cannot search as it is.

 There is no logic or algorithm to decide, recommend, or design a strategy.
 It generates its answers based on the average of all the content fed into training the AI model.

 The model may generate ideas by merging elements from the prompt in a new way.
 One could argue that it is creativity: two existing ideas coming together for the first time.
 All the ideas I got from the bot were those I input in my prompt.

 The model has no access to the internet.
 It cannot provide sources for the information it gives.
 It makes up wrong quotes, false pieces of information, and invented facts.
 It is guaranteed to change its assertion when asked, “Are you sure?”

 It is a fantastic piece of technology.
 The considerable publicity and usage will speed up the answer to the question, “what can we use it for.”
 It pushes the frontier of what is possible in human-to-machine interaction.
-It also causes us to reflect on our intelligence and gives us a mirror into how we see the world through language.
+It has the potential to Empower Knowledge Workers in a way we have not seen before.

-As with any technology, since the invention of fire, its usage requires good practice, safeguards, and an understanding of its inner workings.
+As with any technology, since the invention of fire, its usage requires good practice, safeguards, and training.

 We are Here to Help